Boyd Brown: 2010 re-election

 Brown's seat was up for re-election in 2010.
-In the heavily Democratic seat, he defeated a June primary rival before running unopposed in November.
+In the heavily Democratic seat, he defeated June primary rival Kamau Marcharia before running unopposed in November.
 In his second term, Brown was appointed to the powerful House Judiciary Committee.

 Retirement from S.C.
 House of Representatives

-Brown surprised many by announcing that he would not seek a third term in the South Carolina General Assembly.
+Brown announced that he would not seek a third term in the South Carolina General Assembly.
 Wanting to start a successful career in the private sector, he issued a press release announcing his departure from the South Carolina House of Representatives.
-In a farewell address in June 2012, he talked about the issues important to his generation.
-The speech attracted national attention, in an opinion piece, Jonathan Capehart of The Washington Post referred to him as "A Voice of a Generation".
-Brown was succeeded by MaryGail Douglas.
+In a farewell address in June 2012, he talked about the issues important to his generation and the speech attracted national attention.

 Post-legislative career

-Brown resides in Columbia, South Carolina, works in commercial real estate and owns a bipartisan government affairs firm, Tompkins, Thompson & Brown.
-In 2015, he was appointed by the Republican President Pro Tempore of the State Senate to serve on the nine member board of the South Carolina Conservation Bank.
-Brown also served on the board of his local hospital, Fairfield Memorial, in Winnsboro, South Carolina, and as one of South Carolina's three members on the Democratic National Committee from 2012 to 2016.
+Brown resides in Columbia, South Carolina and owns a government affairs firm, Tompkins, Thompson & Brown.
+In 2015, he was appointed by the President Pro Tempore of the State Senate to serve on the nine member board of the South Carolina Conservation Bank.
+Brown also served on the board of his local hospital, Fairfield Memorial, in Winnsboro, South Carolina.
+Brown is married and resides in Columbia, South Carolina.